-Ever since I can remember, I have been drawn to understanding human beings, nature and spirituality.
-Of primary importance in my life is relationships and how we come to know ourselves through the mirroring and witnessing of another human being.
-These life-long interests and passions led me to Smith College School for Social Work, where I graduated in 2010.
+Ever since I can remember, I have been drawn to understanding human beings and relationships.
+This life-long interest and passion led me to Smith College School for Social Work, where I graduated in 2010.

 I began my career working as a behavioral and child-family therapist with those in the foster care system.
 I then worked in an intensive outpatient program where I served as a group and family therapist, for teens, adults, elders and those struggling with addictions.
 Since 2015, I have been in the private practice setting working with adults and couples.
 In working with people from many walks of life, I have come to see that while suffering is different for each person, we all experience pain and hardship.
-I approach my profession as a spiritual and social justice calling.
-Supporting people as they connect to the authenticity of their own emotions reveals the universality of the human experience.
-I find that greater levels of self-compassion and authenticity tend to lead people towards a higher sense of integrity and a desire to engage more ethically in the world.
+Being a witness and guide towards the alleviation of suffering brings me great joy and purpose.

 My original clinical training, focused primarily on psychodynamic and attachment theory.
 This means I was trained to care greatly about the experiences and relationships that have shaped the inner world of my clients.
 I utilize interventions from internal family systems, emotionally focused therapy for couples and somatic approaches.
-In my current work and training, I am increasingly drawn towards Jungian analytic theory and depth psychology.
-Through this lens, I invite clients to explore their dreams, imaginations and creativity in order to access the deep guidance and wisdom of the unconscious.
+I have most recently trained in Jungian depth psychology and intensively in trauma informed approaches.

 I personally believe that I can not lead my clients on paths that I am not willing to walk myself.
-This keeps me activated and humble around my own ongoing commitments to healing, learning and growth.
+This keeps me activated and humble around my own healing, learning and growth.
 Oppression, racism and white supremacy take a tragic toll on mental health.
-For this reason, I am also committed to the daily practice of anti-racism, ongoing training and learning and the elimination of oppression in all its forms.
+For these reasons, I am also committed to the daily practice of anti-racism, ongoing training and learning and the elimination of oppression in all its forms.